a20351766/mchain1.2/docs/source/discovery-overview.rst

 manner.

-How service discovery works in Fabric
+How service discovery works in Mchain
 -------------------------------------

 The application is bootstrapped knowing about a group of peers which are